-The reference librarian at your local library can assist you in locating a wide variety of data about your city or town.
+Public Library: The reference librarian at your local library can assist you in locating a wide variety of data about your city or town.

 We prepare a packet for each visitor to take away with them that includes:

-Involve Students - Students have a key role during the visit.
+Students have a key role during the visit.
 It is very important for visitors to hear from students.
 We make sure that students are well-prepared for these visits and it is very important to be prepared so that you can take full advantage of the visit.

 We always have one student give a three-minute speech at the event that includes things like why she or he came to Dorcas Place, what she or he hopes to achieve, and what her or his hopes for the future are.
 Our college transition coordinator identifies a student who would be a good speaker.
 That student is asked to participate and to write a speech.
 We provide a lot of support in the process.
 The student practices the speech in front of the class.
 I also hear the speech.
 This is an important part of our educational program because it gives students the opportunity to be public speakers.
 Our experience has been that students come out of it so empowered because they’ve made a great presentation.

 The choice of the student speaker is often very deliberate on our part.
 For example, in 2003, the governor came to visit our program.
 We spoke a lot about the low literacy levels among those with high school diplomas.
 A student gave a speech during that visit.
 She had a high school diploma but was attending our programs because she had been passed along by a system that didn’t serve her well.
 She needed to improve her literacy skills, so came to Dorcas Place to do that.
 She spoke very eloquently about her experience and her story was very moving.
 It had such a great impact on the governor that he still makes references to that student’s experience in public speeches today.
 That one speech went a very long way.
-(Meet Carleen Ferland, the student whose story so impressed the governor in this story from the Providence Journal.)

-Host the Visit - The whole visit should take about an hour.
+The whole visit should take about an hour.
 Always have photographers there to document it.
 When elected officials arrive, students greet them.
 I then take the officials on a tour of the facility.
 As we walk, I cite the important research on our students’ needs and our program model.
 This information lends credibility to our work.
 I let them know about the research that underpins the program models we have developed.
-For example, in our college prep program, we use a cohort model based on research by Tinto and a separate study done by Brookfield that says adults feel like imposters when they arrive at the college campus.
+For example, in our college prep program, we use a cohort model based on research by Tinto* and a separate study done by Brookfield** that says adults feel like imposters when they arrive at the college campus.
 This kind of information is very important and, like the other data, impressive to many policymakers.